cosmos/cosmos-sdk/docs/building-modules/module-interfaces.md

 This getter function creates the command for the Buy Name transaction.
 It does the following:

-- **`codec`**.
-The getter function takes in an application [`codec`](../core/encoding.md) as an argument and returns a reference to the `cobra.command`.
-Since a module is intended to be used by any application, the `codec` must be provided.
 - **Construct the command:** Read the [Cobra Documentation](https://github.com/spf13/cobra) for details on how to create commands.
   + **Use:** Specifies the format of a command-line entry users should type in order to invoke this command.
 In this case, the user uses `buy-name` as the name of the transaction command and provides the `name` the user wishes to buy and the `amount` the user is willing to pay.
   + **Args:** The number of arguments the user provides, in this case exactly two: `name` and `amount`.
   + **Short and Long:** A description for the function is provided here.
 A `Short` description is expected, and `Long` can be used to provide a more detailed description when a user uses the `--help` flag to ask for more information.
   + **RunE:** Defines a function that can return an error, called when the command is executed.
 Using `Run` would do the same thing, but would not allow for errors to be returned.
 - **`RunE` Function Body:** The function should be specified as a `RunE` to allow for errors to be returned.
 This function encapsulates all of the logic to create a new transaction that is ready to be relayed to nodes.
-  + The function should first initialize a [`TxBuilder`](../core/transactions.md#txbuilder) with the application `codec`'s `TxEncoder`, as well as a new [`CLIContext`](./query-lifecycle.md#clicontext) with the `codec` and `AccountDecoder`.
+  + The function should first initialize a [`TxBuilder`](../core/transactions.md#txbuilder) with the application `codec`'s `TxEncoder`, as well as a new [`CLIContext`](../interfaces/query-lifecycle.md#clicontext) with the `codec` and `AccountDecoder`.
 These contexts contain all the information provided by the user and will be used to transfer this user-specific information between processes.
 To learn more about how contexts are used in a transaction, click [here](../core/transactions.md#transaction-generation).
   + If applicable, the command's arguments are parsed.
 Here, the `amount` given by the user is parsed into a denomination of `coins`.
   + If applicable, the `CLIContext` is used to retrieve any parameters such as the transaction originator's address to be used in the transaction.
 Here, the `from` address is retrieved by calling `cliCtx.getFromAddress()`.
   + A [message](./messages-and-queries.md) is created using all parameters parsed from the command arguments and `CLIContext`.
 The constructor function of the specific message type is called directly.
 It is good practice to call `ValidateBasic()` on the newly created message to run a sanity check and check for invalid arguments.